dgraph-io/dgraph/wiki/content/query-language/index.md

 type of the input to `Tokens` (which is `int64`).
 {{% /notice %}}

-This allows you do do things like search for all numbers that share prime factors with a particular number.
+This allows you do things like search for all numbers that share prime factors with a particular number.

 In particular, we search for numbers that contain any of the prime factors of